-Limonada con chia (limeade with chia)
+Limonada con chia (limeade with chia seeds)

 The typical Mexican Aguas Frescas are made with fruit or grain (rice and oats), natural water, and sugar.
 They are very common in Mexico; you can find them everywhere, from the streets to restaurants to all Mexican houses; everywhere.